nostrocket/NIPS/Identity.md

 	* ‼️`e` pointer to the `kind 15171034` Tree Merge event that added the bad actor to the Tree
 	* 🚀`a` `15171031:<pubkey of rocket creator>:<d tag of Rocket>`
 	* 🚀`e` pointer to the Nostrocket ignition event with the label `root`
-	* 🚀‼️🍌🔷`o` pointer to the latest valid state change event 🔂 in the tree
+	* 🚀‼️🍌🔹`o` pointer to the latest valid state change event 🔂 in the tree
 * `.Content` MUST include the reason for removal, and SHOULD include evidence (event IDs of spam messages for example)

 #### Client Validation